Happening-Community/requests-and-offers/documentation/specifications.md

 #### 4.7.3 Projects and Organizations Facilitators

 - **Onboarded/Approved**: Projects and organizations facilitators are individuals or groups designated to represent a project or organization within the network.
 They are onboarded and approved to participate in the network.
-- **Personal Profile**: Projects and organizations facilitators can file out their personal profiles, including their skills, location, type, etc.
+- **Project Profile**: Projects and organizations facilitators can file out the project profile, including the skills involved, location, type, etc.
 - **Offers**: Projects and organizations facilitators can make offers, including the skills and talents they wish to offer.
 - **Requests**: Projects and organizations facilitators can make requests for themselves and on behalf of their projects or organizations, such as fundraising, editing support, or testing of hApp.